 Types of Teeth Stains

-- Extrinsic Stains – An extrinsic stain affects the outer surface of the tooth otherwise known as the enamel surface.
+There are really two different types of tooth discoloration, extrinsic and intrinsic, and the teeth whitening procedure for each can differ for each type in order to be most effective.- Extrinsic Stains – An extrinsic stain affects the outer surface of the tooth otherwise known as the enamel surface.
 These stains are caused from things such as eating, drinking, smoking, and poor hygiene.
 These stains can appear in many colors and the stains removal process can typically be done with home treatments.

 - Intrinsic Stains – Intrinsic stains start from within the tooth and affect the dentin which is the layer below the enamel.
 These can be caused by things such as dental trauma, aging, and medications.
 These stains tend to be incredibly hard to remove and the teeth whitening process requires a dental professional.